byuitechops/canvas-course-getter/README.md

   - Start date-End date
   - Course Status

-2. Stretches:
+.
 Additional Questions to Filter by Items in Course:
   - Modules -> Mod Items
   - Quzzes -> Quiz Questions
   - Discussion Boards
   - Filter by Courses that use LTI/Apps

-3. Description of the Defaults and Settings Objects
+2. Description of the Defaults and Settings Objects
  - Defaults
  - Settings